-Unique Identifier Planned Activity Name 20164AL1 High Visibility Alcohol Enforcement 20164ALREG1 Chittenden County Safe Highway Accident Reduction Program (SHARP) 20164ALREG2 Rutland County Safe Highway Accident Reduction Program (SHARP)

-20164ALREG3 Vergennes Safe Highway Accident Reduction Program (SHARP) 20164ALREG4 Windham County Safe Highway Accident Reduction Program (SHARP)
+Unique Identifier Planned Activity Name NH21164-101-130 High Visibility Alcohol Enforcement NH21164-129 Chittenden County Safe Highway Accident Reduction Program (SHARP) NH21164-116 Rutland County Safe Highway Accident Reduction Program (SHARP) NH21164-119 Vergennes Safe Highway Accident Reduction Program (SHARP) NH21164-124 Windham County Safe Highway Accident Reduction Program (SHARP)

-Planned Activity: High Visibility Alcohol Enforcement Planned activity number: 20164AL1
+Planned Activity: High Visibility Alcohol Enforcement

+Planned activity number: NH21164-101-130

-More than 70 law enforcement agencies (LEAs), including 58 municipal police departments, 14 sheriff's departments, the Vermont State Police, DMV Commercial Vehicle Enforcement Unit, and the Department of Liquor Control (DLC) serve approximately 626,000 residents of Vermont.
+More than 70 law enforcement agencies (LEAs), including 57 municipal police departments, 14 county sheriffs' departments, the VSP, DMV Commercial Vehicle Enforcement Unit, and the Department of Liquor Control (DLC) serve approximately 626,000 residents of Vermont.
 The enforcement of alcohol impaired driving is a high priority for law enforcement agencies throughout the state.

-There are significant levels of communication and cooperation between Vermont law enforcement agencies.
-Many factors contribute to this cooperation; all officers attend the same law enforcement training academy, which helps to develop a sense of camaraderie early in officers' careers.
-Additionally, all certified officers have statewide law enforcement authority, which eliminates jurisdictional boundary issues.
-Approximately 81% of all agencies in the state participated in national alcohol impaired driving mobilizations during the past year.
-This participation is reflective of the commitment of law enforcement in support of traffic safety initiatives.
-However, low staffing levels frequently impact agencies' ability to participate in traffic safety mobilizations and sustained enforcement, as approximately 80% of LEAs employ fewer than 24 full time officers.
+Vermont LEAs benefit from significant levels of communication and cooperation.
+Factors strengthening this cooperation are that all officers attend the same police academy, and that all certified officers have statewide law enforcement authority.
+The academy experience helps to develop a sense of camaraderie early in officers' careers, and the statewide authority eliminates jurisdictional boundary issues which frees up officers to work together in parts of the state outside their standard regions.

+In the past year, approximately 70% of all agencies in the state participated in national alcohol impaired driving mobilizations.
+This participation is reflective of the commitment of law enforcement in support of traffic safety initiatives and the enforcement of impaired driving laws.
+Unfortunately, low staffing levels frequently impact agencies' ability to participate in traffic safety mobilizations and sustained enforcement, as approximately 80% of LEAs employ fewer than 24 full time officers.

-The enforcement model consists of a three-pronged approach.
-During national mobilizations, participating agencies must agree to work cooperatively with nearby agencies to conduct a minimum of one joint sobriety checkpoint.
-Frequently, two to three checkpoints are utilized during mobilizations of longer duration.
-In addition, DUI grantee agencies use their funds for routine DUI enforcement and directed patrols within their respective areas of responsibility.
+The enforcement model consists of a three-pronged approach: (1) During national mobilizations, participating agencies work cooperatively with nearby agencies to conduct sobriety checkpoints and saturation patrols.
+At times, two to three checkpoints are utilized during mobilizations of longer duration.
+(2) Impaired Driving grantee agencies use their funds for routine DUI enforcement and directed patrols within their respective areas of responsibility.
 Once again, they use their crash and DUI arrest data to determine locations for increased enforcement.
-Finally, there is a DUI Task Force, modeled after the Click It or Ticket Task Force, in which smaller teams of specially selected officers work together.
+(3) There is a DUI Task Force, modeled after the Click It or Ticket Task Force, in which smaller teams of specially selected officers work together.
 These teams use crash data and DUI arrest data to target geographic areas throughout the state.
 This increased enforcement model is especially useful during holidays such as St. Patrick's Day, Super Bowl Sunday and local high-profile community events.

 During enforcement hours, agencies are required to participate in safety or sobriety checkpoints as well as saturation patrols.
-By successfully participating in these campaigns, agencies have the opportunity to obtain traffic safety equipment items directly related to improvement of efficiency and effectiveness of their DUI enforcement projects.
+All agencies have the opportunity to apply for traffic safety equipment items directly related to improvement of efficiency and effectiveness of their Impaired Driving enforcement projects.
 This equipment includes but is not limited to: portable breath testing equipment, safety checkpoint lighting and sign packages, traffic cones, and scene lighting.
-During enforcement hours, agencies are required to participate in safety or sobriety checkpoints as well as saturation patrols.
-All agencies have the opportunity to apply for traffic safety equipment items directly related to improvement of efficiency and effectiveness of their DUI enforcement projects.
-This equipment includes but is not limited to: portable breath testing equipment, safety checkpoint lighting and sign packages, traffic cones, and scene lighting.

-When reviewing Vermont specific data for impaired motorcycle crashes there have been fatalities in 6 of the 14 counties.
-When review impaired motorcycle injury crashes for the last two years 8 of the 14 counties fall in this categories.
-THe most populous counties of Chittenden and Rutland report the most motorcycle injury crashes.
-Vermont has seen a spike in overall motorcycle fatalities since 2015 and this trend has continued through 2017.
-Vermont's CEA for Vulnerable users and motorcyclists safety includes a strategy to enhance enforcement relating to occupant protection, DUIs and aggressive operation of motorcycle.
+Vermont specific data for impaired motorcycle crashes in 2018 indicates there were fatalities in 2 of the 14 counties, and impaired motorcycle crashes in 5 of the 14 counties.
+Data for the last five years indicates that Chittenden, Windsor and Rutland Counties have the most multiple vehicle motorcycle crashes; with the most populous county of Chittenden having the most with 235.
+From 2015 to 2017 Vermont had a spike of motorcycle fatalities, but fortunately there was a significant drop of motorcycles fatalities in 2018 and that drop continued in 2019 as well.
+Vermont's CEA for Vulnerable users and motorcyclist's safety includes a strategy to enhance enforcement relating to occupant protection, DUIs and aggressive operation of motorcycles.